Quantisan/forestsquare/README.md

 # Forestsquare

-Forestsquare is a SpaceAppsBoston hackathon project for Earthwatch Institute.
+Foresetsquare is a mobile app to let you tag trees in your neighbourhood for science!
+This project is developed during the 2014 SpaceAppsBoston hackathon project for Earthwatch Institute.

 ![diameter tape](images/tape.jpg)